ahrefs/esgg/README.md

 Supported configuration options:

 - `{"matched_queries": true}` - Include `matched_queries` field in output types even when `_name` is not explicitly present in the query template.
 This is useful when `_name` is defined inside query variables.
+- `{"inner_hits": [ ... ]}` - Declare inner hits to include in output types even if the corresponding `nested` queries are provided via base/shared queries.
+Each entry describes one nested path.

 Example: